-Following the “COVEC” case in Poland (2009-2011), the activities of Chinese state-owned construction enterprises in and around the EU have reached new dimensions with the “Belt and Road Initiative” (BRI) and the budgets involved.
-Also the so-called “16+1” meetings and the “Budapest principles”, touching upon all spheres of life must be taken into consideration.
-Recent examples of EU-financed construction contracts awarded to abnormally low tenders submitted by consortia led by Chinese SOEs (e.g. in Croatia, Bulgaria) show the need for a comprehensive EU strategy in favour of fair competition in practice.
+The activities of Chinese state-owned construction enterprises in and around the EU have reached new dimensions with the “Belt and Road Initiative” (BRI) and the budgets involved.
+Recent examples of EU-financed construction contracts awarded to abnormally low tenders submitted by consortia led by Chinese SOEs (e.g. in Croatia, Bulgaria, Sweden) show the need for a comprehensive EU strategy in favour of fair competition in practice.
 It seems the approach of the EU and the Member States has changed into this direction.
 Chinese finance practices in other continents, particularly Africa, show that this systematic deviation from internationally agreed principles has negative consequences.

 Actions and key dates

 15/03/2018 - EIC Memo on Correcting the unlevel playing field, EIC Memo

 20/06/2018 - FIEC-EIC Press Release “EU needs a strategy for the China Challenge”

 12/11/2018 - “Official Finance Practices of the PR China”, SFI Study for EIC

 17/09/2019 - FIEC/EIC/EuDA position paper on Fostering a Level Playing Field in Construction

 11/2019 - Meeting with parliamentary assistant of MEP Daniel Caspary (EPP), Rapporteur on the IPI in the Trade Committee

 01/2020 - Meeting with MEP Inmaculada Rodríguez-Piñero (S&D), Shadow-Rapporteur on the IPI in the Trade Committee